Ace Pitcher Handbook

-To understand the effects of Olympic lifting on pitchers, you must first understand how velocity is measured.
-I will use Newton’s second law of motion, along with the Catapult Theory, to explain pitching velocity.
+To understand how Olympic Lifting Increases Pitching Velocity, you must first start with basic physics.
+I will use Newton's second law of motion, along with the Catapult Theory, to explain pitching velocity.

 Newton’s Second Law: